It can sometimes be confusing whether to use heat or cold when treating sore muscles or an injury. But keep these facts in mind.

-Should NOT be used for the first 48 hours following and injury.
+Should NOT be used for the first 48 hours after an injury.

 Dampen a towel with warm (not scalding) water.

-Apply to the affected area to relieve muscle spasm.
+Put on the affected area to ease muscle spasm.

 Heating padBe sure to protect any type of heating pad device from coming in direct contact with the skin.
-Precautions should be taken to avoid burns, especially if you have nerve damage, such as from diabetes or other conditions.
+Precautions should be taken to avoid burns, especially if you have nerve damage, such as from diabetes or other health problems.

 Reduces swelling and inflammation.